 We made mulberry jam from them

-We celebrated many birthdays with parties under its giant umbrella
+We celebrated many birthdays with parties under its giant umbrella, with lanterns hanging from its branches!

 I experienced silkworms with my children at their kindergarden, which also grew a mulberry tree

 Also, I draw so much creative inspiration from the natural world.
 Art and science too has so many connections to nature in many ways and I thought a book about how nature inspires us all would be interesting.